netobserv/network-observability-operator/README.md

 It will deploy the operator in its latest version, with port-forwarded Loki and Grafana.

 > Note: the `loki-deploy` script is provided as a quick install path and is not suitable for production.
-Please refer to [the official documentation](https://grafana.com/docs/loki/latest/) for a clean install.
+It deploys a single pod, configures a 1GB storage PVC, with 24 hours of retention.
+For a scalable deployment, please refer to [our distributed Loki guide](https://github.com/netobserv/documents/blob/main/loki_distributed.md) or [Grafana's official documentation](https://grafana.com/docs/loki/latest/).

 To deploy the monitoring pipeline, this `make` target installs a `FlowCollector` with default values: